AchuM/VanillaBootstrap/README.md

 Requirements
 ------------

 This theme is currently only compatible with the 2.0 branch of Vanilla.
-A version for the 2.1 might be made if I find the time for it at some point.
+A version for the 2.1 branch might be made if I find the time for it at some point.

 Installation
 ------------